kelvinyuan2004/ECE45-Synth-Project/README.md

 ## Helpful Tips:

 1) The ADSR envelope unfortunately does not work very well on longer files.
-To measure the manipulations in a more meanigful way, we recommended using a shorter file (5-20 secpmds)
+To measure the manipulations in a more meanigful way, we recommended using a shorter file (5-20 seconds, sin_a4_5s.wav is a good choice)
 2) We HIGHLY advise against turning noise to any intensity greater than 5.